humancompatible/detect/README.md

 }
 ```

-If you liked the l∞ method, please cite:
+If you liked the ℓ∞ method, please cite:

 ```bibtex
 @misc{matilla2025samplecomplexitybiasdetection,